DasParijat/RingtailDE-Website/README.md

 # Changelog
+## 7/17/25
+- Fixed issue of header buttons going to middle of section rather than top of section.
+The issue was the direct href links which conflicted with any code trying to offset the auto scroll.

 ## 7/16/25
 - Refined styling for screenshot-desc component
 - Hiding lore and guide elements, will be done for the second release of Ringtail